schwark/pyhunterdouglasplatinum/README.md

     pip install pyhunterdouglasplatinum

-The module is supported on Python 2.7, as well as Python 3.4 and above.
+The module is supported on Python 3.4 and above.

 ## How to use